cphurley82/code-club/_posts/week13-the-big-project.markdown

 ## Presentation: About The BIG Project

-1. Goal: Work in teams to create a big Scratch experience like a game, interctive story, tool, etc.
+Goal: Work in teams to create a big Scratch experience like a game, interctive story, tool, etc.

-2. The steps:
+The process:
-    * Idea
+1. Idea - Today
-    * Pitch: Two minute presentation, two minutes for questions.
+2. Pitch: Two minute presentation, two minutes for questions. - Today
-    * Team formation...
-Roles: Art, Coding, Audio, Design
+3. Team formation...
+Roles: Art, Coding, Audio, Design - Next week
-    * 4 weeks of development time.
+5. 3-4 weeks of development time.
-    * Demo day!
+6. Demo day! - About 5 weeks from now.

 ## Activity: Prepare Your Pitch